typical-pentester/finalmajorproject/README.md

 - Advanced document management and organization features
 - Mobile-responsive design optimization

+## 👥 Authors

+This project was developed as a collaborative effort by a dedicated team of developers who contributed their expertise across different aspects of the system.

+Thanks to:
+- **Md.
+Muzammil** - for helping with the backend and AI/ML Integration
+- **S.B Sumaja and Md.
+Sofiya** - for the Frontend and UI Design
+- **G. Ujwal** - for Testing

+Each team member brought unique skills and perspectives to the project, contributing to both the technical implementation and the overall system architecture.
+The collaborative nature of this project demonstrates effective teamwork in a complex technical environment and showcases our ability to work together on enterprise-level software development.

 ## 📊 Performance Metrics

 - **Query Response Time:** < 2 seconds for typical document queries